FAQs

 Please note that most software packages such as Microsoft Windows and Office do not require a connection to the Caltech network to run.
 Some, such as Matlab, SolidWorks and Scientific Workplace require a connection to the Caltech Network.
 The exceptions are noted in the software descriptions.

 Only faculty, staff, postdocs and students have access to site-licensed software.
 Visitors have limited access to site-licensed software.
-Guests, retirees, trustees, and summer students are not eligible.
+Guests, trustees, and summer students are not eligible.

 Q: What do I do with my software licenses when I leave Caltech?